-Some pieces of advice: First of all, because Tokyo is so big and full of interesting attractions, you have to pick a place that’s close to your main points of interest.
-Second of all, make sure to choose something that’s close to a train station or metro, preferably near the JR Yamanote train line; this way it will be easy to move around the city (which you’ll have to do a lot, trust me!).
+PRO TIP: First, because Tokyo is so big and full of exciting attractions, you must pick a place close to your main points of interest.
+Second, make sure to choose something close to a train station or metro, preferably near the JR Yamanote train line; this way, it will be easy to move around the city (which you’ll have to do a lot, trust me!).

 - Best area for luxury: Ginza